-Any employee or officer who receives an offer of a gift, benefit or hospitality that complies with the Policy Statement, and wishes to accept the gift, benefit or hospitality, must complete the 'Acceptance of Gift, Benefit or Hospitality Declaration Form' and provide it to the Head of Agency or delegate for approval.
+Any DPAC employee or officer who receives an offer of a gift, benefit or hospitality that complies with the Policy Statement, and wishes to accept the gift, benefit or hospitality, must complete the 'Declaration Form and submit it to their Director.
+The Director will submit the Declaration Form to the Secretary of DPAC (or delegate) if required for approval.
+Once approved, the Declaration Form is emailed to gifts.register@dpac.tas.gov.au.
+All gifts, benefits or hospitality with a value of \$100 or more requires the Secretary of DPAC's approval prior to acceptance.

-Any employee or officer who receives an offer of a gift, benefit or hospitality and does not wish to retain or is unable to retain the gift, benefit or hospitality, and is unable to return the gift, benefit or hospitality to the offeror, must surrender the gift, benefit or hospitality to the Head of Agency or delegate for approval and if appropriate, disposal, and complete the 'Acceptance of Gift, Benefit or Hospitality Declaration Form' noting the surrender of the gift and disposal of the item.
+Any DPAC employee or officer who receives an offer of a gift, benefit or hospitality and does not wish to retain or is unable to retain the gift, benefit or hospitality, and is unable to return the gift, benefit or hospitality to the offeror, must surrender the gift, benefit or hospitality to the Secretary of DPAC or delegate (through their Director) for approval and, if appropriate, disposal.
+The employee or officer is required to complete the Declaration Form noting the surrender of the gift and disposal of the item and submit to their Director for approval.
+The Director will submit the Declaration Form to the Secretary of DPAC (or delegate) if required for approval.
+Once approved, the Declaration Form is emailed to gifts.register@dpac.tas.gov.au.

-Any employee or officer who receives an offer of a gift, benefit or hospitality on behalf of the Agency, or for the benefit of the Agency, must surrender the gift, benefit or hospitality to the Head of Agency or delegate for approval and disposal, and complete the 'Acceptance of Gift, Benefit or Hospitality Declaration Form' noting the surrender of the gift and the Agency's future use or disposal of the item.
+Any DPAC employee or officer who receives an offer of a gift, benefit or hospitality on behalf of the agency, or for the benefit of the agency, must surrender the gift, benefit or hospitality to the Secretary of DPAC or delegate for approval and disposal.
+The employee or officer is required to complete the Declaration Form and submit to their Director for approval.
+The Director will submit the Declaration Form to the Secretary of DPAC (or delegate), noting the surrender of the gift and the agency's future use or disposal of the item.

-There is no requirement to declare the offer or acceptance of a token memento or modest refreshment unless the employee or officer has received and accepted token mementos and modest refreshments from a single supplier that are valued in total at over \$100 in an annual period.
-If the annual threshold is reached, the employee or officer is required to complete the 'Acceptance of Gift, Benefit or Hospitality Declaration Form' detailing the receipt of each of the token mementos and modest refreshments and provide it to the Head of Agency or delegate for approval.
+There is no requirement to declare the offer or acceptance of a token memento or modest refreshment unless the employee or officer has received and accepted token mementos and modest refreshments from a single supplier that are valued in total at \$100 or more in a financial year.
+If the annual threshold is reached, the employee or officer is required to complete the Declaration Form detailing the receipt of each of the token mementos and modest refreshments and submit it to their Director for approval.
+The Director will submit the Declaration Form to the Secretary of DPAC (or delegate).
+Once approved, the Declaration Form is emailed to gifts.register@dpac.tas.gov.au.